munnupsk/Problem-Solving-Ds-and-A/README.md

 # Problem-Solving-Ds-and-A

-It is the collection of solutions in python taken from  GEEKS FOR GEEKS
+It is the collection of solutions in python for taken from  GEEKS FOR GEEKS practise section